0wang/0wang.github.io/_posts/2018-8-16-FunFacts.md

 ---
-layout: post
+layout: default
 title:  “Living Colour”
 featured-img: shane-rounce-205187
 mathjax: true
 ---
-This post will be continueing update, recording the fun facts.
+This post will be continuing update, recording the fun facts I disvovered from daily life.